 Taken together, hypotheses 1 and 2 above suggest that there is a trade-off in rapid export expansion: firms rapidly gain knowledge from new markets, but their ability to successfully turn this into LBE may be compromised by issues of knowledge absorption, time compression diseconomies, difficulties in the rapid development and integration of knowledge assimilation routines.
 But equally rapid de-internationalization may not result in an equal and opposite effect: this is because of hysteresis, the tendency for effects to persist after the initial causes giving rise to the effects are removed.
 This is especially evident in firm-level exporting activity.
 For example, Impullitti, Irarrazabal and Opromolla (2013) showed that the presence of sunk export entry costs gives rise to hysteresis in export market participation.
 A firm will enter into the export market once it achieves a given size, reflecting its efficiency, but may keep exporting even after its efficiency has fallen below its initial entry level.

 This can also apply when a firm reduces its exporting presence across different dimensions.
 For instance, while a rapid withdrawal from a number of markets may mean that knowledge gained from operating in those markets is retained at least in the short term, it is unlikely that the problems of assimilating knowledge and developing suitable routines will rapidly diminish as the number of export markets rapidly declines.
 In particular, it takes time to unlearn routines which have begun to take root in terms of exporting activity (Casillas et al., 2009; 2010), and reallocating resources away from market expansion and back towards innovation cannot occur instantaneously.
+Even where a firm decides to pause the expansion to new markets in order to devote resources to absorbing the knowledge that has already been gained from previous expansion, there will inevitably be a period of adjustment and unlearning of exporting related routines as the knowledge absorption process takes place.
+Moreover, if the period of stability in export activities is too short, managers will not have the time to learn from past exporting experience, or if it is too long, inertia will arise in the sense that managers might forget prior exporting routines which can reduce a firm’s learning effectiveness when re-entering foreign markets (Klarner and Raisch, 2013).
 For these reasons we expect the effect of a rapid increase and that of a rapid fall in the level of internationalization to have asymmetric effects on LBE and hence on innovation:

 H3a: A rapid decrease in the intensity of firm exports will have no effect on the likelihood of innovation.